-When filing US taxes, there are three main categories of individuals who are considered US persons for tax purposes.
+When filing US taxes, there are three main categories for individuals who are considered US persons for tax purposes.
 These categories are: US citizens, Lawful Permanent Residents (Green Card Holders), and Foreign Nationals who meet the Substantial Presence Test.
 Under these three categories, these individuals are subject to US tax on their income no matter where they live.
 However, a US person may not have the same obligations to file taxes, if the substantial presence test can prove they have a “Closer Connection” to at least one foreign country.

 What is Substantial Presence?